007vasy/token-analytics-toolbox/README.md

 # token-analytics-toolbox
-toolset to analyse ETH smart contracts
+toolset to analyse ETH smart contracts with blockchain as a network in mind